tsugitools/aipaper/DESIGN.md

 **Note**: Overall points = instructor_points + submit_points + (comment_points × min_comments).
 Grades will only be sent for this activity if overall_points > 0.

-## Not Yet Implemented

-The following features from the original design are not yet implemented:
-- AI API integration (automatic AI comment generation on submission)
-- Auto-grading after maximum duration (time-based auto-grade feature)
-- Tabbed dialog interface (currently uses menu-based navigation)

-## Recently Implemented Features

-- **Flag System**: Comments and submissions can be flagged by anyone; only instructors can unflag.
-Flagged items are displayed with red flag icons and included in flag counts.
-- **Comment Moderation**: Instructors can hide/show individual comments using trash can icons (soft-delete toggle).
-- **Generated Name Search**: When `userealnames` is false, instructors can search by generated name.
-Results appear in the main Student Data table with sorting disabled.
-- **Enhanced Student Data Page**: Pagination (20 per page), sortable columns, search by name/email, search by generated name, flag counts, deleted comment counts.
-- **Navigation Context Preservation**: Pagination, sorting, and search state preserved when navigating between grades.php, grade-detail.php, and review.php.

 ## Technical Details